YetiForceCompany/YetiForceCRM/README.md

 -	Fixed a function of auto complete for fields.
 -	Fixed listing of groups.
 -	Fixed queries for permission.
+-	Fixed a bug occuring in some custom modules in which reference fields in List view were always empty.

 **Improvements:**